cyberbotics/webots-doc/automobile/car.md

 ![engine_sound.png](images/engine_sound.png)
 %end

-### AutomobileLights
+### VehicleLights

-The `AutomobileLights` PROTO is used to add all the models of the regular lights present in a car (based on `LED` nodes).
+The `VehicleLights` PROTO is used to add all the models of the regular lights present in a car (based on `LED` nodes).
 For each light you can specify its shape and the color emitted when the light is switched on.
-Of course if you don't need to have lights you can safely remove the `AutomobileLights` PROTO from `extensionSlot`.
+Of course if you don't need to have lights you can safely remove the `VehicleLights` PROTO from `extensionSlot`.

 ```
-AutomobileLights {
+VehicleLights {
   MFNode    front           [ ]
   MFColor   frontColor      [ 0.8 0.8 0.8 ]
   MFNode    rightIndicator  [ ]